 The report also says that 43 per cent of Nairobi’s population is considered poor.
 These densely populated areas lack household water and sanitation, have overcrowded public transport and limited access to formal healthcare facilities and lack basic services.

-Another report by The New Humanitarian echoes the UN agency’s concerns, saying that the urban poor in informal settlements are facing enormous strain from the virus as social distancing, self-isolation and even hand washing are impossible luxuries, since they have to make the unenviable choice between catching and spreading the disease or the certainty of hunger.
+The United Nations Development Programme policy brief on Socioeconomic impact of Covid 19 on low income settlement indicate that urban poor in informal settlements are facing enormous strain from the virus as social distancing, self-isolation and even hand washing are impossible luxuries, since they have to make the unenviable choice between catching and spreading the disease or the certainty of hunger.

 This work was produced as a result of a grant provided by the Africa- China Reporting Project at the Journalism Department of the University of the Witwatersrand.
 The opinions expressed and conclusions drawn are the author’s own and do not represent those of the project.